apache/flink-ml/docs/content/docs/operators/feature/robustscaler.md

 under the License.
 -->

-## Robust Scaler
+## RobustScaler

-Robust Scaler is an algorithm that scales features using statistics that are robust to outliers.
+RobustScaler is an algorithm that scales features using statistics that are robust to outliers.

 This Scaler removes the median and scales the data according to the quantile